Frax404NF/backend-emr/README.md

 # EMR API

 ## Overview
-Electronic Medical Records (EMR) API system built with Node.js, Express, and Supabase.
-This API provides secure authentication and comprehensive patient management capabilities for healthcare applications.
+This Electronic Medical Records (EMR) API is a backend system built with Node.js, Express, and Supabase.
+It provides secure authentication, comprehensive patient management, and a full suite of clinical modules for healthcare applications.
+The API is designed for modularity, scalability, and maintainability, supporting both administrative and clinical workflows.

+---

 ## Features